m1gwings/summaries/ml/linear-regression.md

 ### Regularization

-One way to improve the generalization capabilities of the learned model, other than decreasing the model family complexity, is to adopt regularization techniques.
+One way to improve the generalization capabilities of the learned model, other than decreasing the model family "_expressivity_", is to adopt regularization techniques.
 Regularization techniques consist in modifying the loss function in order to account for the "_complexity_" of the model:
 $$
 L(\underline{w}) = L_D(\underline{w}) + \lambda L_W(\underline{w})